WICG/nav-speculation/fetch.md

 Concretely this can be done by overriding the [credentials mode][6] of all requests coming from a [prerendering browsing context][4] to the `"omit"` value.

+### Credentials After Activation

+After a [prerendering browsing context][4] is activated, requests originating from it would no longer have their credentials mode overridden, and would be fetched with whatever credentials were present in the user agent's cookie store as is typical on the web platform.

+> TODO: Discuss the possibility of partitioning the user agent's cookie store.
+In this proposal, the user agent effectively ignores cookies that it already has, for requests initiated from a [prerendering browsing context][4].
+One downside of this proposal is that new credentials set on resources in a [prerendering browsing context][4] will entirely be ignored.
+If the user agent's cookie store was partitioned in a way similar to the HTTP cache, we could use an isolated speculative cookie store for all requests in a given [prerendering browsing context][4], and optionally merge cookies in some fashion after activation.

 ## Stripping Referrer Information

 To preserve the user's privacy, there should be a limited amount of referrer information sent along with speculative navigation requests.
 Given the sensitive nature of these requests, we believe it should not be possible to expose the full referrer path when these requests are cross-origin.
-Insted, the total referrer information will be limited to at most the referrer's origin.
+Instead, the total referrer information will be limited to at most the referrer's origin.
 If a developer supplies the `referrerpolicy` attribute on e.g., a `<link rel=prerender>` it should only be used for tightening the referrer policy beyond the platform [default][7] of `strict-origin-when-cross-origin`.
 We can achieve this by defining a list of